What is the difference between employers' liability and professional indemnity insurance?

 How does employers’ liability insurance protect me?

-Needless to say this type of scenario could lead to serious damage to your business reputation and a possible closure.
+This type of scenario could lead to serious damage to your business reputation and a possible closure.

 What is professional indemnity insurance?